Understanding the Gorgias audit log: A complete guide

 Expert Verified

 If this sounds familiar, you're not alone.
 Every support team has a story like this.
 That’s where an audit log comes in.
-Think of it as the detective's notebook for your helpdesk, keeping a running tab on every important action.
+Think of it as a reliable record for your helpdesk, keeping a running tab on every important action.

 This guide will walk you through the Gorgias audit log, showing you how to use it to track changes, solve problems, and keep your account secure.
-We'll also get real about its limitations and talk about how to go from just tracking what happened to actually shaping what happens next.
+We'll also talk about how to get the most out of this tool and how to use it alongside other solutions to shape what happens next.

 What is the Gorgias audit log?

 You can find it tucked away in your Gorgias settings under Settings -> Users & Teams -> Audit logs.
 Once you’re in, you can sift through events using a few simple filters: the team member involved, the type of event, and a specific date range.
-It’s a handy tool for getting a quick snapshot, though it's worth keeping in mind that you can only look back over the past week at a time.
+It’s a handy tool for getting a quick snapshot of recent activity.

 What key activities can you track in the Gorgias audit log?

-The audit log captures a ton of different events.
-Instead of hitting you with a massive, mind-numbing list, it's easier to think about these actions in a few logical groups.
+The audit log captures a wide range of different events.
+Instead of hitting you with a massive list, it's easier to think about these actions in a few logical groups.
 This way, you can find what you need without getting lost in the details.

 Here’s a quick breakdown of what you can keep an eye on:

-Here's a neat little detail: if you ever see "No user" listed next to an event, it usually means the action was triggered automatically by a Rule, Macro, or an integration.
-That’s a super helpful clue when you're trying to figure out why your automations are suddenly doing something unexpected.
+Here's a neat little detail: if you ever see "No user" listed next to an event, it usually means the action was triggered automatically by a rule, macro, or an integration.
+That’s a super helpful clue when you're checking how your automations are interacting with your tickets.

 How to use the Gorgias audit log for better support operations